 Descript

-Descript says in its security documentation that while it has the technical capability, it commits to not look at users’ data except in certain circumstances, such as when processing specific computer-generated voices or when a user has requested a review from a customer service representative.
+Descript says in its security documentation that while it has the technical capability to look at users’ data, it commits to not doing so except in certain circumstances, such as when processing specific computer-generated voices or when a user has requested a review from a customer service representative.
 Users can also opt in to share information to help improve the service.

 Descript offers a powerful feature called Overdub, which allows users to insert realistic computer-generated voices into the transcript.
 To accomplish this, Descript uses Google Cloud to process and reproduce your voice.
-Descript will generate “non-defamatory” samples of your voice, and human reviewers on Amazon’s Mechanical Turk will listen to this sample audio to confirm it sounds right.
-Descript says their employees may also review the uploaded audio, as well as computer-generated output audio for quality assurance.
+Descript will generate “nondefamatory” samples of your voice, and human reviewers on Amazon’s Mechanical Turk will listen to this sample audio to confirm the resulting voice sounds accurate.
+The company is clear that if you use Overdub, “We train and host your artificial voice using Google Cloud.
+Also, we use the audio that you shared as ‘Training Audio’ to improve our service.”
+Descript says its employees may also review the uploaded audio, as well as computer-generated output audio for quality assurance.

 Otter.ai